Oil refineries reduce carbon pollution

 The energy efficiency rating requires each refinery to:

-- Improve efficiency to at least the top 50 percent of similar-sized United States refineries.
+- Improve efficiency to at least the top 50 percent of similar-sized U.S refineries.

 - Demonstrate this efficiency through the Solomon Energy Intensity Index® scoring system.
-The index compares actual energy consumption at a petroleum refinery to energy consumption at similarly-sized refineries in the United States.
+The index compares actual energy consumption at a petroleum refinery to energy consumption at similarly-sized refineries in the U.S.

 Each refinery must:

-- Report their efficiency each year until compliance with one of the options is demonstrated.
+- Report their efficiency each year until they have demonstrated compliance with one of the options.

 - Maintain supporting records for five years after the last report.